yutarochan/PRNGPredict/README.md

 PRNGPredict
 ===========

-An experimental pseudo-random number generator prediction concept.
+An experimental pseudo-random number generator prediction concept for Java.

 <h2>Sample Output</h2>
 <p>The following results were based on an actual execution of the program...</p>